Robust heterodimensional cycles in two-parameter unfolding of homoclinic tangencies

-Thus, if the coordinates of $Q$ satisfy \eqref{eigen:4}, then both of the two eigenvalues of $DT_k|_E$ lie outside the unit circle.
-On the other hand, it follows from \eqref{barw} and \eqref{uu:5} that, among the remaining eigenvalues of $DT_k(Q)$, there are $d^s-1$ eigenvalues inside the unit circle and $d^u-1$ eigenvalues outside the unit circle.
-Consequently, $Q$ has index $d^u+1$.
+This implies that $Q$ has index $d^u+1$ for $t\in (t_-,t_+)$, since the remaining eigenvalues of $DT_k(Q)$ correspond to eigenvectors belonging to either $\mathcal{C}^{ss}$ or $\mathcal{C}^{uu}$ and, by Remark \ref{rem:cone_contraction}, these are $d^s-1$ eigenvalues inside the unit circle and $d^u-1$ eigenvalues outside the unit circle. \end{proof}